Learn About Plug-In Solar

 - New Hampshire SB 540 Signed Into Law: What Chapter 89 Means for NH Residents — Governor Kelly Ayotte signed New Hampshire SB 540-FN into law on May 28, 2026 as Chapter 89.
 New Hampshire is the 7th US state to legalize plug-in solar.
 Effective July 27, 2026.
 At $0.281/kWh, NH residents can save more per watt of plug-in solar than almost any other state.
 (7 min read)

-- Vermont S.202 Passes Both Chambers: What the Plug-In Solar Bill Means for VT Renters — Vermont S.202 passed both chambers on May 26, 2026 and is now on Governor Phil Scott's desk.
-If signed, Vermont would become the 8th state to legalize plug-in solar, effective July 1, 2026.
-At $0.248/kWh, Vermont renters could save $265+ per year.
+- Vermont S.202 Signed Into Law: Vermont Becomes the 8th State to Legalize Plug-In Solar — Governor Phil Scott signed Vermont S.202 into law on June 16, 2026, making Vermont the 8th US state to legalize plug-in solar.
+The law takes effect July 1, 2026.
+At $0.248/kWh, Vermont renters can save $265+ per year.
 (7 min read)

 - Anti-Islanding Protection: Why Your Plug-In Solar System Shuts Off During Outages (And Why Unplugging Is Safe) — Anti-islanding is the safety feature that automatically shuts down your plug-in solar system when the grid goes down or when you unplug it.
 Here's how it works, why unplugging is safe, and what it means for your energy independence.
 (12 min read)